 And is there a way we could do something like that by injection inside or almost a cleaning?

-Because you see it gets in the lungs and it does a tremendous number on the lungs.
+Because you see, it gets in the lungs and it does a tremendous number on the lungs.

-So it would be interesting to check that.
+So it'd be interesting to check that.

 He wasn't saying that the sun was good.

-That the President of the United States was using his press conference in the middle of a pandemic to suggest potentially lethal non-treatments for the virus just to troll reporters.
+And that, Jordan, is a relief that the president of the United States was using his press conference in the middle of a pandemic to suggest potentially lethal non-treatments for the virus just to troll reporters.

-From an article in The Guardian, quote, He added that it can, quote, rid the body of COVID-19.
+He added that it can, quote, rid the body of COVID-19.

-A few days after Grenin dispatched his letter, Trump went on national television at his daily coronavirus briefing in the White House on Thursday and promoted the idea that disinfectant could be used as a treatment for the virus.
+A few days after Grennan dispatched his letter, Trump went on national television at his daily coronavirus briefing in the White House on Thursday and promoted the idea that disinfectant could be used as a treatment for the virus.

-The group is also the subject of an investigation because of their medical claims about bleach, and the article goes on to say that, quote, Grenin said that 30 of his supporters also have written in the past few days to Trump at the White House urging him to take action to protect Genesis 2 and its bleach-peddling activities, which they claim can cure coronavirus.
+And the article goes on to say that, quote, Grennan said that 30 of his supporters also have written in the past few days to Trump at the White House urging him to take action to protect Genesis 2 and its bleach peddling activities, which they claim could cure coronavirus.

 He was pretty pumped about Trump's press conference.

-It's their little thing.
+It's their little cult term, it's their little thing.

 Look, when I drive down the road in my neighborhood, it took me 40 minutes to get to work today because I just drove through the neighborhood and stopped at each family and said, I'm glad you're outside.

-We're there talking about the Bill and Melinda Gates Foundation's real name and how it's the human depopulation operation.
+Let's play a clip from 2008 where they're talking about the Bill and Melinda Gates Foundation's real name and how it's the human depopulation operation.

-Here's that clip.
+Here, here's that clip.

 unidentified